Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

-I have to be honest and say that when we arrived we weren’t exactly blown over by the external Wyboston Lakes buildings.
-It’s situated on a really large site, around a beautiful lake, and has a hotel building, extra buildings with more accomodation, a leisure club and a conference centre.
+I have to be honest and say that when we arrived we weren’t exactly blown over by the external Wyboston Lakes waterfront hotel buildings.
+It’s situated on a really large site, around a beautiful lake, and has a hotel building, extra buildings with more accomodation, a leisure club and a conference centre as well as ample free parking.
 All of the buildings look quite dated due to when they were built but, you really shouldn’t let that put you off.

 As soon as we walked into reception to check in we were impressed with the beautiful decor and welcoming feel and this only increased when we made our way to our room.
 All of the rooms at Wyboston Lakes have been recently renovated and it shows – even the corridors are beautiful and have that lovely new carpet smell!